-Bailey wins in Oakland debut, Athletics beat Mariners 10-2
+No-hit bid fails, Padres settle for 3-2 win over Miami

 OAKLAND, Calif.
-(AP) — Homer Bailey shook off a rocky start to go six innings in his Oakland debut, Mark Canha and Jurickson Profar each homered twice and the Athletics beat the Seattle Mariners 10-2 on Wednesday.
+(AP) — Homer Bailey shook off a rocky start to go six innings in his Oakland debut and Mark Canha and Jurickson Profar each homered twice in a win over Seattle.

-Chad Pinder and Ramón Laureano also went deep as the A’s matched their season high with six home runs despite losing Gold Glove third baseman Matt Chapman to an ankle injury after two innings.
+Chad Pinder and Ramón Laureano also went deep as the A’s matched their season high with six home runs.
+They lost Gold Glove third baseman Matt Chapman to an ankle injury after two innings.

 Oakland has won six straight and 12 of 14.
 The A’s have homered in a season-high 17 consecutive games.